thegamecracks/asqlite-bench/README.md

 ## Profiling

-This benchmark package has integration support with the [yappi] asynchronous profiler.
+This benchmark package has native support for the [yappi] asynchronous profiler.
 To profile the benchmarks:

 1. Install yappi with `pip install yappi`